peterdsharpe/AeroSandbox/CONTRIBUTING.md

 1. We use the Git branching model [posted here](https://nvie.com/posts/a-successful-git-branching-model/), which is by far the most common model in open-source software development.
 Main points:

-      1. Never commit directly to `master`!
+      1. Never commit directly to `master`!!!
       2. Add features in new branches named `feature/insert-name-here`.
 Be sure to branch off of `develop`, not off of `master`!
       3. When your feature is ready in your feature branch:
           1. First, rebase your feature branch on `develop` and check that all unit tests still pass (run `pytest` in terminal in the project root directory).
           2. Submit a pull request to merge it back into `develop` and wait for a core developer to approve.

-2. As far as code style goes, we use PEP8 naming conventions:
+2. As far as code style goes, we use standard Python PEP8 naming conventions:

       1. `variable_names_use_snake_case`
       2. `function_names_also_use_snake_case`